Rutabaga: Etymology

-The term swede (from "Swedish turnip") is used in many Commonwealth Nations, including much of England, Australia, and New Zealand.
+The term swede (from "Swedish turnip") is used in many Commonwealth Nations, including much of the United Kingdom, Australia, and New Zealand.
 The name turnip is also used in parts of Northern and Midland England, the West Country (particularly Cornwall), Ireland, the Isle of Man, and Canada.
 In Wales, according to region, it is variously known as meipen, rwden, or erfinen in Welsh, and as swede or turnip in English.